m-ahmadi/tse-client/README.md

   priceAfterEvent:  string;
-  dividend?:        string; // only when `type` is 'dividend' increasePct?:     string; // only when `type` is 'capital increase' oldShares?:       string; // only when `type: is 'capital increase' newShares?:       string; // only when `type` is 'capital increase' }
+  dividend?:        string; // only when `type` is 'dividend' increasePct?:     string; // only when `type` is 'capital increase' oldShares?:       string; // only when `type` is 'capital increase' newShares?:       string; // only when `type` is 'capital increase' }